jemikalajah123/shopNow/README.md

 This is a simple ecommerce solution built with Vue Js, Twilo, SMTP, Heroku and Adonis Js.

 ## Setup
-Manually clone the repo and then run following commands on your bash terminal.
+Manually clone the repo and run following commands.

 Use the command to enter the project root folder